ConEmu/ConEmu.github.io/en/OldBuild.md

 Just call it from [SystemMenu](SystemMenu.html) \ `Help` \ `Check for updates`.
 Or visit download page at [FossHub](http://www.fosshub.com/ConEmu.html).

-Also, thanks to googlecode for stopping Download service, if you are using **very old build** (pre 140115) ConEmu automatic update will be processed in **two steps**.
+Also, due to googlecode shutdown, if you are using **very old build** (pre 140115) ConEmu automatic update will fail, and you have to update ConEmu manually.

 ## Version check